-This section illustrates the costs of installing Kensa ground source heat pump heating and hot water systems in 100 new-build social housing flats.
+This section illustrates the costs of installing Kensa ground source heat pump heating and hot water systems in 200 new-build private flats.
 The scheme features an individual Kensa Shoebox Heat Pump in each flat, connected to a Shared Ground Loop Array of boreholes

 We have provided a ground source heat pump design with schematic drawings and ground source heat pump installation costs for both self-financed and funded split ownership shared ground loop array options versus a mains gas boiler alternative.

 Kensa has calculated example costs below to illustrate the upfront finance required for self-financed and funded split ownership Shared Ground Loop Arrays in large housing developments featuring the Kensa Shoebox heat pump.

 Also included are expected running costs and income generated via the Non-Domestic Renewable Heat Incentive (RHI) over a 20 year period (the duration of the Non Domestic RHI), compared to a mains gas boiler system.
 For a bespoke quote please click here.